CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/NonCombatRules/Skills.md

 #### Climb

 Represented by rock climbers.
 Covers all climbing related activities.
 Examples include climbing a rock face, descending a rope, holding on for dear life, or swinging between tree branches.
+Also covers your ability to crawl if prone.

 #### Endurance

 Represented by ultra marathon runners.
 Represents your body's ability to process toxins and resist disease.
-Resisting food poisoning, hot and cold weather and pushing on past exhaustion are all the domain of endurance.
+Resisting food poisoning, hot/cold weather, and pushing on past exhaustion are all the domain of endurance.

 #### Lift